 Greenberg’s Latin America practice has grown carefully, and the team has been much more focused on consolidating its offering, as well as expanding both the quality and reach of its expertise.
 Over the past year, the firm has continued to add to its corporate, M&A and tax offering in the region through a string of lateral hires and recently established a labour and employment practice in Mexico with the appointment of a partner and six associates from fellow outfit Holland & Knight (Mexico).

-A clear part of the business plan for years has been to hire talent with Latin

-    American heritage, or even those who are from the region and dual-qualified.

-    Greenberg is notable for the depth of its cultural understanding of the region,

-    which it has cultivated over more than half a century.
+A clear part of the business plan for years has been to hire talent with Latin American heritage, or even those who are from the region and dual-qualified.
+Greenberg is notable for the depth of its cultural understanding of the region, which it has cultivated over more than half a century.

-    The firm deserves recognition for its contribution to pro bono and diversity

-    initiatives in Latin America.
-The Mexico office is a frontrunner for pro bono in

-    that country, as well as the region more generally, and has done important work

-    strengthening Mexican civic organisations on behalf of the United States Agency

-    for International Development.
-In 2020, shareholder Antonio Peña created and

-    hosted the launch of a new diversity initiative by the United States-Mexico

-    Chamber of Commerce’s Inter-American Chapter, aimed at promoting inclusion in

-    the US and Latin American business communities.
+Greenberg deserves recognition for its contribution to pro bono and diversity initiatives in Latin America.
+The Mexico office is a frontrunner for pro bono in that country, as well as the region more generally, and has done important work strengthening Mexican civic organisations on behalf of the United States Agency for International Development.
+Antonio Peña was also behind a diversity initiative with the United States-Mexico Chamber of Commerce’s Inter-American Chapter, aimed at promoting inclusion in the US and Latin American business communities.

-    The practice group is chaired by partners based in New York and Mexico City, but
+The practice group is chaired by partners based in Miami, New York and Mexico City.

-    Miami remains the main hub.
 Washington, DC plays a role, particularly in trade.

-    The firm is notable for bringing in talent from any of its broad range of

-    offices in the US (especially Chicago, Los Angeles and Houston) and elsewhere
+The firm is notable for bringing in talent from any of its broad range of offices in the US (especially Chicago, Los Angeles and Houston) and elsewhere when needed.

-    when needed.